Tanglewood Music Center

 Chamber Music

-All Fellows participate in substantial chamber music projects, coached by resident faculty, BSO members, and internationally renowned guests.
+All instrumental fellows participate in substantial chamber music projects, coached by resident faculty, BSO members, and internationally renowned guests.

 Violinists, violists, and cellists begin their summer with the String Quartet Seminar.
-This intensive workshop of coachings and masterclasses culminates in a marathon concert.
+This intensive workshop of coachings and classes culminates in a marathon concert.

-Double bass, woodwind, brass, and percussion players begin their summer with ensemble playing, including newly-commissioned works for brass ensemble, woodwind ensemble, and double bass septet, plus an annual brass and percussion concert.
+Double bass, woodwind, brass, and percussion players begin their summer with small ensemble playing.

 Classes

-Fellows have weekly masterclasses with BSO members, resident faculty, and visiting artists.
-Masterclasses focus on solo repertoire, excerpts, technical problems, artistic issues, or consist of reading sessions of standard orchestral repertoire.
+Fellows have weekly classes with BSO members, resident faculty, and visiting artists.
+Classes focus on solo repertoire, excerpts, technical problems, artistic issues, or consist of reading sessions of standard orchestral repertoire.

-Mock auditions offer Fellows the chance to experience the pressure of auditioning for panelists from a major symphony orchestra and to receive immediate, direct feedback.
-Winners of the violin, viola, and cello mock auditions perform with the BSO during the summer, and all double bassists are granted the opportunity to play in.
+Mock auditions offer fellows the chance to experience the pressure of auditioning for panelists from a major symphony orchestra and to receive immediate, direct feedback.
+Winners of the violin, viola, and cello mock auditions perform with the BSO during the summer, and all double bassists are granted the opportunity to perform with the BSO on one piece for each fellow.

-A significant number of TMC Fellows go on to win positions with professional symphony orchestras in the year following their attendance at the TMC.
+A significant number of fellows go on to win positions with professional symphony orchestras in the year following their attendance at the TMC.

 - BSO Associate Principal Timpanist Daniel Bauch, TMC 2001-02